Back to Resources

 Exact Blocked Account Amount for 2026

-The required blocked account amount has increased over the last few years to reflect the rising cost of living in Germany.
+The required blocked account amount has increased to reflect the rising cost of living in Germany.
 Below is the historical timeline:

 YearRequired Amount (EUR)Monthly Release (EUR)Approximate INR Value